ccreater222/my-ctf-challenges/RCTF2021/EasyPHP/Readme.md

 ### Bypass `../` limitation

-But flag is in / ,so we need to bypass `../` limitation.
+But the flag is in /, so we need to bypass the `../` limitation.

 The file to read come from `"./".$request->query->data`